Publisert 29.5.2026 · Sist oppdatert 5.7.2026 · 10 min lesing

 The city centre sits on a small island connected by bridges and tunnels.
 Everything walkable: harbour, restaurants, supermarkets, tour pickup points.
 Winter hotel prices run NOK 1,500–3,000 per night for a comfortable 3–4 star room.
 Local picks include Clarion Collection Hotel With (waterfront, very Scandinavian), Scandic Ishavshotel (mid-range, harbour-front), Radisson Blu (largest, central) and Smarthotel Tromsø (budget-friendly, simple rooms).

 Why central is the safer choice: you can join any tour, walk to dinner in minus 10°C without organising transport, and have things to do on cloudy afternoons.
-The downside is that the city itself does not have aurora-perfect skies.
+The downside is that the city itself does not have aurora-perfect skies — but that is exactly what your booked chase tour solves.

 Out-of-town aurora camps and lodges